jwcha1030/CS416_GroupProject/README.md

 ## Current Version <br>
 > #### 1.00 Beta Release 12/03/2020   <br>
 #### Admin Login ID/PW: admin@&#65279;test&#46;com / admin
-Deployed complete design with all API calls; some parts are still yet to be discussed with the project owner.
+Deployed complete design with all API calls; some parts (mostly inquiry forms) are still yet to be discussed with the project owner.
 User side and Admin sides are mostly interactive, in terms of managing the data.
-Collections with real data, mobile view of the web application, loading Gifs by sections that require loading time, admin login, admin data analysis, admin collections data management are complete. *Gmail's strict security policy has stopped SMTP, therefore this part needs to be discussed with the project owner (possibly creating another domain email account).
+Collections with real data, mobile view of the web application, loading gifs by sections that require loading time, admin login, admin data analysis, admin collections data management are complete.
+*Gmail's strict security policy has stopped SMTP, therefore this part needs to be discussed with the project owner (possibly creating another domain email account).
+Thus, purchase inquiry, general inquiry, and email subscription are not stable at the moment. <br>
+Edit: 12/5/2020 General inquiry seems to be party working, but the other 2 forms are not.

 > #### 0.03 Beta Release 11/11/2020   <br>
-Deployed iterated design with additional API Calls implemented in the front-end.  searching & filtering feature of collection items, our team members management by admins, inquiry forms are added.
+Deployed iterated design with additional API Calls implemented in the front-end.
+Searching & filtering feature of collection items, our team members management by admins, inquiry forms are added.
 > #### 0.02 Beta Release 11/3/2020    <br>
 Deployed initial design and look of the web application with carousel CRUD in admin feature.
 Most of the requried APIs from the backend, 360 degree view of a product feature, page animations, scroll, and general responsive design are added.
 > #### 0.01 Beta Release 10/26/2020  <br>